50+ Interesting Statistics About Chefs in 2025

 • 63.4% of Chefs are men, while 36.6% are women.

-• The top three states where Chefs can likely earn the most are Hawaii, Rhode Island and Massachusetts.
+• The top three states where Chefs can likely earn the most are Hawaii, Rhode Island and the District of Columbia.

 We’ve put together these Chef statistics for 2025 that highlight the realities of the profession — from career paths and demographics to economic pressures and industry shifts.
 This report breaks down the numbers, providing a data-driven look at the U.S. culinary scene.